Marija258/Banking_Project_Deposits/README.md

 **Contacts**

-Client contacts are more frequent during May, July and August and preferred contact type is by cellular.
-Client contacts during different days of the week are equally distributed.
+The Bank contact the clients mostly between May and August, during the whole working week and preferred type of call is on mobile phone.

 ---
 ![EDA](Documentation/contacts.jpg)